crashoverride777/swifty-ads/README.md

 - Step 2: Copy the Google framework folder found in the sample project into your projects folder on your computer.
 Its best to copy it to your projects root folder because if you just reference the file (Step 3) from a random location on your computer it could cause issues.
 You can also download the latest version from Googles website (https://developers.google.com/admob/ios/download)

 - Step 3: Add the Google framework to your project.
 Go to Targets - BuildPhases - LinkedBinaries and click the + button and than press the "Add Other" button.
 Search your computer for the folder you copied at Step 2 containing the googleframework file and add that file.
-Once you done that click the + button again use the search bar at the top and search for googleframework and than add it.
 Your linkedBinaries should now say 1.

 - Step 4: Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration (https://developers.google.com/admob/ios/quick-start?hl=en
  ).
 This should bring your total linked binary (framework) count to 12.
 You might want to consider putting all the added frameworks you now see in your project sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.